Soli Deo gloria

 A nurse comes out of the room, and she says, "You can go in, now."

 I nod and enter, passing through into a quiet room.
-There's a beeping noise, and it's coming from the machine that's attached to Katniss.
+There's a beeping noise coming from the machine that's attached to Katniss.
 She's looking scrawnier than usual, lying on her side, her arm at a strange sleeping angle.
 She has scabs, burns, but otherwise they cleaned her up pretty well.
 A bag of drugs hangs over her head.
 She's under at the moment.
 But she's alive, and that's something I let out a sigh of pure relief over.

 That's when she stirs, and I quickly lean over her as she opens her eyes and searches.
 She's under, all right, but she notices me, and despite all the hell we've been through, I smile a very, very tiny smile.